asmcup/runtime/README.md

 There are 63 total functions.
 Note that each of these instructions are the same size (1 byte) but that they can modify the stack differently.
+The *In* column is the number of bytes popped from the stack.
+The *Out* column is the number of bytes pushed to the stack.

 Value | Command   | In | Out | Notes
 ------|-----------|----|-----|-------------------------